Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 The cloister

-To the right of the church is the former Patriarchal Palace, with a large gateway leading to a lovely 16th Century cloister (see left) which was made into a barracks in 1807 and is now social housing and very romantically ramshackle.
+To the right of the church is the former Patriarchal Palace, with a large gateway leading to a lovely 16th century cloister which was made into a barracks in 1807 and is now social housing and attractively ramshackle.
 On a visit in early 2007 I recorded a man just singing his heart out in this cloister to an accompaniment of birdsong.
-Right-click here to download and listen to an mp3 of this fragrant fragment.
-Or the video is below.
+Click here to listen to an mp3 of this fragrant fragment.
+Or the video is to the right.
 It's a bit rough, and made with just a compact still camera, but it has a certain something.

 The campanile 54m (175ft) manual bells

+Detached, standing in the campo in front of the church, one of the few campi in Venice which is still grassed over.
 Erected in 774, it collapsed in 1120 in a fire, was rebuilt, but destroyed again in a storm in 1442.
-Rebuilt 1463-64, but damaged by lightening in 1482.
-Rebuilt 1482-90 by Mauro Codussi, and faced with Istrian stone, it's a chunky and memorable tower (left) and the only stone-clad campanile still standing in Venice.
+Rebuilt 1463-64, but damaged by lightning in 1482.
+Rebuilt 1482-90 by Mauro Codussi, and faced with Istrian stone, it's a chunky and memorable tower and the only stone-clad campanile in Venice.
 The original dome was blown off in 1659 and replaced with a polygonal drum in 1670.
 It was described by P. Barbaro in 1482 as 'powerful, isolated, crystal-white.
 Immobile at its base, yet in movement up there amongst the clouds.
 It is sculpture, caught between entrapment and flight...ready to flee with the wind.'
-Restored in 1884, 1902 and 2000.
+Restored in 1884, 1902 and 2000, it still leans to the East.

 The church in art